lifeisstillgood/softwaremind/docs/newbook/democractic_bet.rst

 ====================

+Totalitarian bet is also a bet on democracy (or western modern democracy)

+but what are the trends that made 1921>1945 special?

+* biggest by far is energy (oil) - ie biggesy reaource pump
+* pikkety blip - far and away most sognficiat reaource allocation issue
+* impact of mass education
+* impact of mass communication (broadcast and peer to peer)

+so i am going to do some Turchin style predictions here these three we had

 also - as infrastructre becomes balkanised we see increased spend on maintenance but also changes jow architecture and town olanning work - more checksums, more ledgers and more centrakised / democtatic / legal control iver ledgers and lefger changes